hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHRC-associate-dissociate-isassociated.md

 - Create a contract that performs the `associate`, `dissociate` and `isAssociated` functions on an NFT and ensure that the functions can be called successfully by an EOA.
 - Create a contract that performs the `associate`, `dissociate` and `isAssociated` functions on a fungible token and ensure that the functions can be called successfully by a contract.
 - Create a contract that performs the `associate`, `dissociate` and `isAssociated` functions on an NFT and ensure that the functions can be called successfully by a contract.
-- Ensure that the `associate` and `dissociate` functions disregards the signature when called via the token facade.
+- Ensure that the `associate` and `dissociate` functions disregard the signature when called via the token facade.

 ### Negative Tests
 - Ensure that the `associate` fails if one tries to associate beyond `tokens.maxPerAccount` on a single account